Albany, Georgia: Geography

-Shopping

-Albany Mall, the premier shopping center in the region, opened in 1976.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Albany has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 Albany receives well above the national average amount of precipitation.
 Much of this comes in the form of heavy showers and thunderstorms.
 According to "Cities Ranked and Rated" (Bert Sperling and Peter Sander), Albany reports thunder on 86 days per year.
 This is more than twice the national average.

 Demographics

-MSA

-According to the United States Census Bureau, the Albany, Georgia Metropolitan Statistical Area (MSA) had an estimated population of 157,308 and ranked 252nd in the U.S. in 2010.
-The MSA consists of Dougherty, Terrell, Lee, Worth, and Baker Counties.

-City

-2020 census

-As of the 2020 United States census, there were 69,647 people, 25,640 households, and 13,815 families residing in the city.